kshitij9876/Ocular-Disease-Detection/README.md

 ## Deep Learning Models
 Three different deep learning models are utilized for ocular disease recognition:

-1. VGG-19: A popular and deep convolutional neural network architecture known for its ability to learn intricate features from images.
-VGG-19 has shown great success in various image recognition tasks.

-2. ResNet-50: Residual Network is another widely used deep learning architecture that addresses the vanishing gradient problem, allowing for the training of very deep networks.
+1. ResNet-50: Residual Network is another widely used deep learning architecture that addresses the vanishing gradient problem, allowing for the training of very deep networks.
 ResNet-50 has demonstrated excellent performance in image classification tasks.

-3. Vision Transformer: The Vision Transformer is a recent breakthrough in computer vision, showing remarkable results in various image-related challenges.
+2. Vision Transformer: The Vision Transformer is a recent breakthrough in computer vision, showing remarkable results in various image-related challenges.
 It employs a self-attention mechanism to capture global information from the images.

 ## Training and Evaluation
 The models are trained on the preprocessed images using LBP and validated using appropriate evaluation metrics, such as accuracy.
 The dataset is split into training and testing sets to ensure the generalization of the models.